 speaker

 Brad Wright

 Thank you, Rick.
-We'll start with a few summary statistics.
+I'll start with a few summary statistics.
 All prior year comparisons are for the combined companies.
-Operating revenue of 91.5 million in the quarter was a decrease of 12.5%.
-Units delivered of 499,311 represented a 0.4 decrease, .4% decrease from prior year.
-Revenue per unit excluding fuel surcharge was approximately $169 versus 190 in the same quarter last year.
-Company deliveries were 39% of revenue in Q3 up from 34% in 2023.
-Subhaul deliveries were therefore 61% of revenue in Q3 down from 66% in 2023.
-Of note with respect to the mix of company versus subhaul deliveries, this past quarter shows how the latter is an effective flex to counter volatility in volumes from period to period.
-The corollary effect can be seen in the respective revenue per unit with unit revenue increasing by just under 1% for company deliveries, predominantly contract business.
-While the revenue per unit for subhaulers declined by .5% year on year, reflecting primarily the impact of lack of spot by business and lower price premiums as Riff mentioned earlier.
-Expanding on the current environment, October units delivered were up .2% compared to October of 2023.
-Revenue per unit was nonetheless down .2% resulting in a year over year transportation revenue excluding fuel surcharge off 10% from the prior year.
+Operating revenue of $91.5 million in the quarter was a decrease of 12.5%.
+Units delivered of 499,311 represented a 0.4% decrease from prior year.
+Revenue per unit excluding fuel surcharge was approximately $169 versus $190 in the same quarter last year.
+Company deliveries were 39% of revenue in Q3, up from 34% in 2023.
+Sub-haul deliveries were therefore 61% of revenue in Q3, down from 66% in 2023.
+Of note with respect to the mix of company versus sub-haul deliveries, This past quarter shows how the latter is an effective flex to counter volatility in volumes from period to period.
+The corollary effect can be seen in the respective revenue per unit, with unit revenue increasing by just under 1% for company deliveries, predominantly contract business, while the revenue per unit for subhaulers declined by 17.5% year on year. reflecting primarily the impact of lack of spot-by business and lower price premiums, as Rick mentioned earlier.
+Expanding on the current environment, October units delivered were up 6.2% compared to October of 2023.
+Revenue per unit was nonetheless down 15.2%, resulting in a year-over-year transportation revenue excluding fuel surcharge, off 10% from the prior year.
 Comparing October of 24 to July 2024, the first month of the last quarter, units delivered were up 10.4%.
-Revenue per unit was lowered by .1% with a net result of transportation revenue, again, excluding fuel surcharge, up by 5.8%.
-So while we are seeing early evidence of the expected seasonal uptick in volume, the ongoing pressure on revenue per unit in this environment and the fact that November to date is not showing meaningful acceleration keeps us cautious on fourth quarter guidance.
-Based on our activity quarter to date and having the benefit of a full quarter from our ATG addition, we are expecting sequential quarterly revenue to increase by low to single mid digits.
+Revenue per unit was lowered by 4.1%, with a net result of transportation revenue, again excluding fuel surcharge, up by 5.8%.
+So while we are seeing early evidence of the expected seasonal uptick in volume, The ongoing pressure on revenue per unit in this environment and the fact that November to date is not showing meaningful acceleration keeps us cautious on fourth quarter guidance.
+Based on our activity quarter to date and having the benefit of a full quarter from our ATG addition, we are expecting sequential quarterly revenue to increase by low to single mid-digits.
 At that level of revenue, there should be modest improvement in the adjusted operating ratio, but not a return to the low 90s that we experienced earlier this year.
-As it relates to the balance sheet, the company had approximately 16.8 million of cash and equivalents on September 30, 2024.
-Aggregate debt balance at quarter end were approximately 73.5 million for net debt of 56.7 million.
-The increase in net debt from last quarter reflects our use of cash in the acquisition of ATG and financing of wheat growth during the quarter.
-Total common shares outstanding into the quarter at 27 million, an increase of just over 1 million shares from the end of the second quarter as a result of the purchase of ATG disclosed previously.
-As Rick mentioned, we remain confident in our market position and investment thesis.
-We're hopeful that with the election uncertainty now behind us and another interest rate reduction this week, stronger consumer demand for new vehicles will emerge and enable us to demonstrate our performance capabilities more fully in the future.
+As it relates to the balance sheet, the company had approximately $16.8 million of cash and equivalents on September 30, 2024.
+Aggregate debt balance at quarter end were approximately $73.5 million for a net debt of $56.7 million.
+The increase in net debt from last quarter reflects our use of cash in the acquisition of ATG and financing of fleet growth during the quarter.
+Total common share is outstanding into the quarter at 27 million, an increase of just over 1 million shares from the end of the second quarter as a result of the purchase of ATG disclosed previously.
+As Rick mentioned, we remain competent in our market position and investment thesis.
+We're hopeful that with the election uncertainty now behind us, In another interest rate reduction this week, stronger consumer demand for new vehicles will emerge and enable us to demonstrate our performance capabilities more fully in the future.
 Rick?

 speaker

-Well, in conclusion, third quarter backdrop was very weak and unanticipated.
-Proficient continued to advance foundational initiatives in spite of the environment, the position our company to gain market share, provide enhanced value proposition and improve our efficiencies going forward.
+Well, in conclusion, the third quarter backdrop was very weak and unanticipated.
+Perficient continued to advance foundational initiatives in spite of the environment that positioned our company to gain market share provide enhanced value proposition, and improve our efficiencies going forward.
 We're committed to capturing these opportunities for all of our shareholders.
-Operator will now take your questions.
+Operator, we'll now take your questions.

+speaker